stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 12 (2.9) - Interfaces and Politics.md

 # Lesson 12

-In this lesson, we will cover interfaces and politics:
+In this lesson we will cover interfaces and politics:

 - **Politics** - Whether artifacts can personify specific forms of authority or power, whether good or bad